signalfx/gdi-specification/specification/profiling.md

 Various runtimes MAY contain internal and other threads that are undesirable to include for profiling.
-This could include threads that are internal to runtime behavior or agent internal workings.
+This could include threads that are internal to runtime behavior or instrumentation library internal workings.
 The choice of which threads are undesirable is implementation specific and not defined.

 The profiler SHOULD NOT collect call stacks from undesirable threads.